 These small translucent devices catch the wind and displace it to somewhere else.
 They are like digital leaves, moving in the wind.
 And they are also devices for travelling, because you can travel to any place with them.

-The concept of not-being-but-still-being is also the main theme of this work, which reflects on the omnipresence of digital information.
+Now, does meaning and the connection to a place only evolve through presence?
+Or can that distant, other place be transported to the here with the help of technology?
+These little translucent devices follow up on this question and reflect on the omnipresence of digital information and on devices of the internat of things.
 Not visible – yet there.
-And with our digital interconnectedness everything can easily be accessed from anywhere.
-Like these wind chimes: they let you travel places without leaving your current whereabouts.
+With our digital interconnectedness everything can easily be accessed from anywhere.
+Like these digital wind chimes: they let you travel places without leaving your current whereabouts.

-Technology and Fabrication The device uses real-time weather data, namely the data of the wind speed.
+Technology and Fabrication The devices use real-time weather data, namely the data of the wind speed.
 According to this speed, the leaves are turning slower or faster.
-You can type the place you like to travel to into the interface and – go!
-The wind chimes will be moving according to the received data.
+You enter the place you like to travel to and – go!
+The wind chimes are moving according to the received data.

 Each device is connected to a servo motor, which is connected to an Arduino microcontroller.
 To get the data, a weather-API (OpenWeatherMap) is used and accessed via Node.js.
 Websockets manage the communication between the interface and the microcontroller.
 The wind chimes are made of translucent acrylic glass and cut with a laser cutter.

 In-depth The Internet of Things (IoT) is the network of physical devices, vehicles, home appliances and other items embedded with electronics, software, sensors, actuators, and connectivity which enables these objects to connect and exchange data.
 The main point is: digitally connecting the world.
 Be it the connection between two machines or between human and machine.
 The figures of IoT-devices are steadily increasing.
 There are themostats which measure the temperature and start the radiatior when it drops below a certain threshold.
 And there is the weather application which informs you on your mobile phone whether to take an umbrella with you or not.